tamucc-comp-bio/classroom_repo_2024/assignments/assignment_2.md

 ### Extra Credit, worth 1 whole assignment (Due 09/16)

+Please try to at least click the link and let me know in the next class if you couldn't get the repo because Assignment 3 will be issued this way

 Complete Exercise 1.10.4 Data Explorer (data from Buzzard *et al.*, 2016), and submit script by updating your repository (see below).
 You may work in groups but each student must submit their own work.